S-PScripts/incognito-v128/README.md

 18. Click the small Google text.
 19. Click Accept Cookies on Google's search page and you have successfully completed this exploit.

+## Method C:
+#### Requirements:
+-> Task manager and end process button unblocked.
+-> The ability to have flags.
+-> The ability to change your DNS settings

+1. Go to chrome://flags
+2. Find the temporarily unexpire flag V126 and enable it.
+Once you've done that, restart.
+3. Go back to chrome://flags and search for captive portal.
+Find the captive portal flag, enable it and restart again.
+4. Use any DNS to get a captive portal.
+You can use the 150.136.163.0 DNS.
+5. When you get to the captive portal page, go to task manager.
+6. Find incognito tab.
+7. Click it and click end process.
+8. Go back to your wifi settings and change your DNS back.
+9. Go back to the left open captive portal page which is dead because you killed it.
+10. Click the blue Learn more button.
+11. Go to privacy and policy.
+12. Scroll all the way down until you find the Google thing on the bottom left.
+13. Click that Google thing and you're done.

 # Incognito 'normal' window
 1. On the captive portal window, search for openallurls.
 2. Go to openallurls.com